callifornia/Servlet-JDBC-log4j-mysql/README.md

 filter layer - contain authorization filter wich chaking all request from client and encoding filter

 dao layer - include methods to work with data base

+If you have any question feel free to cointact with me: skype - g.prokopiv/ e-mail - g.prokopiv@gmail.com